 First there would be the distance click-clack of canine nails on the wood floor in the kitchen.
 Then there would be the subtler scuffing sound of paws on the carpet.
 Finally, the dog would appear.
 A wave of warm friendship would come across the hounds face as it recognized Neanderdad’s presence, the loose jowly skin somehow flopping into a dog-equivalent of a smile.
 Finally, the tongue would slurp out for a friendly lick.
 Sometimes, the dog would sneeze on his approach, some strange autonomic reaction–programmed in the shadows of eons past for some other purpose–that had somehow become an unexpected sign of kinship.

 But there would be no click-clacking tonight.
 Nor would he hear the scuffing sounds on the carpet.
 Or any of the rest of it.
 There would only be the deafening silence of the dog’s eternal absence.
 For during all of those hundreds of visits on previous nights, something dark and horrible and silent had been slowly growing in the animals belly.
 Recently it had finally pounced.
-The ever ebullient dog had suddenly become tired and withdraw.
+The ever ebullient dog had suddenly become tired and withdrawn.
 The appetite, which had been insatiable, suddenly disappeared.
 And suddenly they were rushing their poor friend into the sterile horror of an emergency vet clinic.
 The surgery removed the cancerous spleen, but it could not remove all the darkness that had spread throughout the dog’s body.
 He made it home, but his days were numbered.

 Despite his plight, the dog had been a champ.
 Sick with the cancer, hobbled by the surgery scars, and forced to wear an awkward and humiliating cone, he still managed to comport himself with an astounding dignity.
 Though he must have been in great pain, he still found the energy to wag his tail at Neanderdad and his family.
 Somehow, he also managed to make those nightly visits to Neanderdad’s office for one last check-in before bed.

 False hope had came to Neanderdad’s house, at first.
 The dog’s appetite had came back.
 Some of its strength too.
 And when he started barking at dangerous threats like the UPS driver, it seemed like the dog was back to his old self.
-His energetic greetings at the door, the violent wagging of his tale and that darn sneezing, was so encouraging that Neanderdad fooled himself into thinking that it would last.
+His energetic greetings at the door, the violent wagging of his tail and that darn sneezing, was so encouraging that Neanderdad fooled himself into thinking that it would last.
 He thought they would get many more months, maybe even years, of companionship.
 All would go back to normal.
 But the darkness still lurked inside the dog’s body, going about its silent, insidious work.
 Only days after having that energetic revival, the dog started to again show exhaustion and a lack of appetite.

 What drove the dog during that time, Neanderdad now pondered?
 In pain as he was, how did he keep getting up and offering them such a wonderful demonstration of buoyancy and cheer?
 At first, Neanderdad thought it was simply cheese.
 Neanderdad did love to sneak him little bits of this delectable food during this time, against all advice, because he knew it would make the dog happy, if for a brief moment.
 But the dog still came, even when he would reject treats, even when he was limping stiffly, even when that sadistic cone caught on furniture, corners and doorways.
 He even came to visit after Neanderdad had come to visit him first, specifically so the dog could avoid the exertion of the trip.